MaloLM/arc-genesis/README.md

 - Optimize task execution order during Kaggle evaluations for better performance.
 - Work on small challenges before scalling to large challenges (such as 30x30 grids).

+## What is JupyterGenesis?

+**[JupyterGenesis](https://github.com/MaloLM/JupyterGenesis)** is a tool designed to quickly set up a Jupyter environment for Python development.
+It provides platform-specific scripts for Linux, macOS and Windows to install and configure JupyterLab, simplifying the setup process.
+The repository includes automation for setting up a virtual environment, and installs the required Python packages from a `requirements.txt` file.

+### How to use it?

+Double click the script dedicated to your operating system, it will install the python requirements and then automatically launch a jupyterlab server locally (key='dev') so you can work onto this directory.

 ## Requirements

-You only need `Python 3` for Linux, MacOS or Windows
+You only need `Python 3` and the `pip` package, for Linux, MacOS or Windows

 ## Project Structure and Setup